Kikobeats/js-mythbusters/docs/workflow/how-to-clone.md

 ### Passing by reference

-If the value is a **non Primitive**, then a reference of the value will be passed
+If the value is a **non primitive**, then a reference of the value will be passed.

 ```js
 const names = ['Kiko', 'Carlos']